evercreepy/xiv_ukrchatsupport/README.md

 #### **To Use**

 ###### There are 2 ways:
-1. Install from the list of test plugins.
+1. <del>Install from the list of test plugins. </del> - doesn't work for the plugin fork.
-2. Or use the link on Dalamud "Experimental" tab - https://raw.githubusercontent.com/evercreepy/xiv_ukrchatsupport/master/repo.json to receive latest releases faster.
+2. Use the link on Dalamud "Experimental" tab - https://raw.githubusercontent.com/evercreepy/xiv_ukrchatsupport/master/repo.json to receive latest releases faster.